SvetlanaMaria/project/README.md

 The problems that we encountered in the generated lyrics were also mostly due to the small size of the dataset - predisposition to word repetition and to generating truncated lines or lines consisting of one word.
 We tried to address this issue in post processing by introducing a __post_process function that cleans up the generated sequences of lyrics by removing redundant line breaks, and removes consecutive duplicated words using the __remove_consecutive_duplicates helper function.

-TODO: links to report (weights and biases or other)
+TODO: links to report/charts/screenshot of obtained resuts???? (weights and biases or other)